simbody/simbody/Simbody/examples/README_VisualStudio.txt

 * Your program should run

-* Type Ctrl-Break in the cmd.exe window to stop the program
+* Type Ctrl-C in the console (Command Prompt) window to stop the program

 6) To run another example program: